The 20 best under-eye concealers, according to celebrity makeup artists

 Glossier Stretch Concealer ($18; glossier.com)

-This product from cult-favorite brand Glossier features an ulta-buildable formula available in 12 shades.
-Tap on just a tiny bit and you'll see dark under-eyes and skin discoloration disappear.
+This product from cult-favorite brand Glossier features an ultra-buildable formula available in 12 shades.
+Tap on just a tiny bit and you'll see under-eye darknesss and skin discoloration disappear.

 _______________________________________________________________________________